 boat unloaded fish all night next to our sailboat, so we didn't get much sleep, and the marina was filthy.
 My dad couldn't help

 An Unforgettable Chicken Dinner (1989)

-This was the funniest moment of our six-week sailing trip (and fortunately I
+This was probably the funniest moment of our six-week sailing trip, and fortunately I

-caught it on videotape).
-My dad was so proud of his chicken dinner that he had cooked in Wrangell, Alaska --
+caught it on videotape.
+My dad was proud of his chicken dinner that he'd cooked in Wrangell, Alaska

 until he put it on the swiveled stove.